Olof Skötkonung: Life

 General knowledge of Olof's life is mostly based on Snorri Sturluson's and Adam of Bremen's accounts, which have been subject to criticism from some scholars.
 The eldest account by the German ecclesiastic chronicler Adam of Bremen (c.
 1075), relates that Sweyn Forkbeard was expelled from his Danish realm by the Swedish King Eric the Victorious in the late 10th century.
 When Eric died (c.
 995), Sweyn returned and regained his kingdom, marrying Eric's widow.
 Meanwhile, however, Olof had succeeded his father Eric, gathered an army, and launched a surprise attack against Sweyn.
 The Danish king was once again expelled while Olof occupied his lands.
 After this, however, the conflict was resolved.
 Since Sweyn had married Olof's mother, he was reinstated on the Danish throne and the two kings were thereafter allies.
 Snorri Sturluson (c.
 1230) and the other Icelandic saga writers likewise say that Sweyn married Olof's mother after the death of Eric the Victorious, but without mentioning any conflict.
 Also, Snorri describes Sweyn and Olof as equal allies when they defeated the Norwegian king Olav Tryggvason in the battle of Svolder in 1000, and thereafter divided Norway between themselves (see below).
 It is commonly believed that Adam's account about Sweyn's defeats at the hands of Eric and Olof is partial and might have been misinterpreted; the marriage to Olof's mother may in fact have sealed Sweyn's senior position.

 Viking expedition to Wendland

 According to Snorri, Olof Skötkonung led a Viking expedition to Wendland early in his reign.
 He captured Edla, the daughter of a Wendish chieftain, and kept her as mistress.
 She gave him the son Emund (who was to become king of Sweden), and the daughters Astrid (later wife of Olaf II of Norway) and Holmfrid (married to Sven Jarl of Norway).
-He later married Estrid of the Obotrites, and she bore him the son Anund Jacob and the daughter Ingegerd Olofsdotter.
+He later married Estrid of the Obotrites, and they had a son, Anund Jacob, and a daughter, Ingegerd Olofsdotter.